-Dinner consists of of kid-friendly, nutritious meals.
+Dinner consists of kid-friendly, nutritious meals.
 For the main course, your camper will love favorites like Taco Tuesdays, Cookout Wednesdays, spaghetti and meatballs, BBQ chicken, International Night, macaroni and cheese, hamburgers, or comfort food such as meatloaf or chicken soup.
-We always serve vegetables, salad, bread, milk and other goodies and have additional options for picky eaters.
-Campers are free to chose the available dishes they’d like, and everyone eats at least one serving of vegetables each night at dinner.
+We always serve vegetables, and offer a wonderful salad bar and other goodies.

 Sundays are a relaxed day at Quinebarge, and we take the extra time to make meals special.
 Campers may sleep late and then go into the kitchen to order ‘off menu’.
 Eggs any style, chocolate chip pancakes, you name it and their food is made to order, along with the favorites of bacon, sausage, cereal, toast, oatmeal, milk, juice and fruit.
 Breakfast is from 8:00-9:30 AM, and campers can show up at any time, giving them plenty of time to sleep in and still have a nice, relaxed meal with friends.

-Lunch is a traditional hot dog roast over a camp fire.
+Lunch is a traditional hot dog (veggie or regular) roast over a camp fire.
 The boys and girls areas each make their own camp fires and cook their food. (ever want a good laugh, watch how boys and girls make fires differently).
-We provide fruits and veggies, chips, juice, and cookies, and everyone has a blast.
+We provide chips, juice, and cookies, and everyone has a blast.
 It’s common to hear the tunes of camp songs drifting through the trees as the meals wrap up.

-Sunday dinner at Quinebarge is always very special, with a pot roast or turkey and all the fixings – stuffing, mashed potatoes, gravy, and lots of veggies, plus our usual salad bar.
+Sunday dinner at Quinebarge is always very special, with a more elaborate meal like pot roast or turkey and all the fixings – stuffing, mashed potatoes, gravy, and lots of veggies, plus our usual salad bar.

 If your child has dietary restrictions other than those listed, or food allergies of any kind, please contact the Camp Director to discuss your camper’s specific needs.